 Bins for recycling.
 Watch out for these types of bins in your area!
+10 energy to make paper using recycled paper than to use new wood fibres.
+2. Why do you think we need to recycle paper?

 1. Is there a paper recycling project in your school or environment?